Skip to main content

 Landlord Income Reporting Requirements

-Security Deposits Vs Prepaid Rent for 1099 MISC
+Security Deposits Vs. Prepaid Rent for 1099 MISC

-Security deposits are not considered as rental payments, as per IRS guidelines, so they cannot be reported on 1099-MISC.
+Security deposits are not considered as rental payments, as per IRS guidelines, so they cannot be reported on a 1099-MISC.
 But if the landlord considers them as rent and converts the security deposit to rent, it becomes prepaid rent and must be reported on Form 1099-MISC.

 IRS 12-Month Rule for Prepaid Rent